 There are a lot of challenges that can be found in hospitals and aged care, from non-ambulant or medicated and/or disoriented patients to the elderly and those undergoing surgery.
-It is for this reason that the requirements within the BCA rely heavily on early warning and compartmentation of the building to allow for progressive horizontal evacuation however without a workable evacuation strategy the installed fire safety systems do not always work in sync with the hospital management procedures.
+It is for this reason, the requirements within the BCA rely heavily on early warning and compartmentation of the building to allow for progressive horizontal evacuation however without a workable evacuation strategy the installed fire safety systems do not always work in sync with the hospital management procedures.
 Affinity has completed numerous fire safety strategies for a lot of ages and healthcare facilities across Australia and has a solid experience in engineering fire solutions that fully comply with BCA and hospital management procedures.

 CALVARY BRUCE HOSPITAL ACT